ccb-hms/ontology-mapper/README.md

   <summary><b>Examples of Programmatic Caching</b></summary>

 ### Examples of Programmatic Caching
 text2term supports caching an ontology for repeated use.
-Here we cache an ontology and give it a name for later use:
+Here we cache an ontology and give it a name:
 ```python
 mondo = text2term.cache_ontology(ontology_url="http://purl.obolibrary.org/obo/mondo.owl",
                                  ontology_acronym="MONDO")
 ```

-Now we can map strings to the cached ontology by specifying as `target_ontology` the name chosen above and the flag `use_cache=True`
+The given name acts as a reference.
+Now we can map strings to the cached ontology by specifying as `target_ontology` the name specified above and the flag `use_cache=True`

 ```python
 dfc = text2term.map_terms(source_terms=["asthma", "acute bronchitis"],